OpenSwitchNOS/openswitch-ops-cli/docs/lldp_user_guide.md

 ###Setting up optional configurations <a id="lldpconfopt"></a> ###

-1. ++Set LLDP Timer++
+1. Setting the LLDP Timer.
-The 'lldp timer' command specifies the time in seconds between LLDP updates sent by the switch.
+The `lldp timer` command specifies the time in seconds between LLDP updates sent by the switch.
 ```
 ops-as5712(config)# lldp timer 120
 ops-as5712(config)#
 ```
-The 'no lldp timer' commands reverts the LLDP timer to its default value of 30 seconds.
+The `no lldp timer` commands reverts the LLDP timer to its default value of 30 seconds.
 ```
 ops-as5712(config)# no lldp timer
 ops-as5712(config)#
 ```

-2. ++Set LLDP Hold Time++
+2. Setting the LLDP Hold Time.
-The lldp holdtime command sets the amount of time a receiving device should retain the information sent by the device.
+The `lldp holdtime` command sets the amount of time a receiving device should retain the information sent by the device.
 ```
 ops-as5712(config)# lldp holdtime 5
 ops-as5712(config)#
 ```
-The 'no lldp holdtime' commands reverts the LLDP timer to its default value of 4 seconds.
+The `no lldp holdtime` commands reverts the LLDP timer to its default value of four seconds.
 ```
 ops-as5712(config)# no lldp holdtime
 ops-as5712(config)#
 ```

-3. ++Set the ip to be used in the Management Address TLV++ The 'lldp management-address' command specifies the ip to be used in  management address LLDP type-length-value (TLV) triplets.
+3. Setting the ip to be used in the Management Address TLV.
+The `lldp management-address` command specifies the ip to be used in  management address LLDP type-length-value (TLV) triplets.
 ```
 ops-as5712(config)# lldp management-address 16.93.49.1
 ops-as5712(config)#
 ```

-4. ++Select LLDP TLV++
+4. Select LLDP TLV.
-The 'lldp select-tlv' command configures the type, length, and value (TLV) to send and receive in LLDP packets.
-The 'no lldp select-tlv' command removes the TLV configuration.
+The `lldp select-tlv` command configures the type, length, and value (TLV) to send and receive in LLDP packets.
+The `no lldp select-tlv` command removes the TLV configuration.
 ```
 ops-as5712(config)# lldp select-tlv system-capabilities
 ops-as5712(config)#